GRANTS

 Educational Grant

-March 25, 2025 at 6:59:00 AM
+September 16, 2025 at 3:59:00 AM

-The SIBs Educational Grant awards recipients $500.00 unrestricted funds to be used towards educational purposes with a blacksmithing focus.
+The SIBs Educational Grant awards two recipients $500.00 unrestricted funds to be used towards educational purposes with a blacksmithing focus.
 This can include workshop fees; travel expenses for workshops, conferences or research; books or other research materials or anything impacting the awardee in their study of blacksmithing.

 Recipients will be required to provide a current W9 or appropriate international tax form for the year awarded and will be asked to share how this grant impacted their blacksmithing/metalworking pursuits as a final report for the grant.